 5. Stay true to your brand

-Your company was included in the bid process for a reason, so stay true to the persona, values and tone of your brand.
+Your company was included in the bid process for a reason, so stay true to the persona, culture, values and tone of your brand.
 Just because the RFP process is formal, doesn’t mean your RFP cover letter has to be.
 If your company prides itself on being down-to-earth, use that style in all of your communications.

 Recently I was talking to our resident RFP issuing expert and RFP360 Co-Founder, Dave Hulsen, about the importance of RFP cover letters.
 During his days in procurement, he received hundreds of cover letters so I asked if there were any memorable trends that raised red flags.
 On several occasions he found himself reading cover letters that left him confused.
 He recounted his reaction to these saying,